aio-libs/aiocache/docs/configuration.rst

 Cache aliases
 -------------

-The settings module allows to setup different cache configurations and then use them with the specified alias.
+The settings module allows to setup cache configurations and then use them with the specified alias.
 To set the config, call ``settings.set_config``:

 .. automethod:: aiocache.settings.set_config